K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 ## Usage of interfaces

+### first to start

+#### init-interaction()
+Initializes this package, and gets all needed publishers and subscribers ready.
+Also this starts up the handshake detection in the background.

+Loops till all needed 3rd-party packages are running.

+### Core features

+#### ask-human-to-move-object()

+!!
+CORE-FUNCTION !!

++++ UNDER TESTING +++

+Points at certain object which robot is not able to grasp for some reason.
+Opens up gripper and asks human to put the named object in his gripper.
+Closes his gripper 5 seconds after handshake with human, and is able to continue normally.

+### Safely usable Methods

 #### say (string)
 Uses the sound_play package to let the Robot say the given string.
 A phonetical text-to-speech interpreter will convert the given String into spoken word.